Employer Insights

 • Operating a tractor over 20 horsepower

-• Connecting or disconnecting attachments from such a tractor
+• Includes connecting or disconnecting attachments from a tractor

 • Driving a bus, truck or automobile with passengers